GabeScott/standard-works-vault/General Conference/1977 April - A Thousand Witnesses.md

 I am so grateful for the gospel of Jesus Christ.
 I have received a thousand witnesses in the course of my life with my missionaries and my family.
 I saw a daughter one night beside herself with the pain of an earache.
 My wife came and said, “Jim, I think you should give your daughter a blessing.”
 I went and gave my lovely girl a blessing; and, brethren, before I could finish the words, she was asleep.

 I want you to know that my life has been and will be dedicated to the things of God, for I know He lives, and I love His work, and I love and know the principles of the gospel are true.
 I pledge my support to the prophet and to the Council of the Twelve Apostles, and to Brother Richards and the other presidents.
-I pray that it might be said of me as the apostle Paul said at the end of his days: “This one thing I do.”
-(Philip.
-3:13.)
+I pray that it might be said of me as the apostle Paul said at the end of his days: “This one thing I do.” ([[Philippians 3.13|Philip.
+3:13]].)
 In the name of Jesus Christ, amen.